cs2113-f24/cs2113-f24.github.io/wrkshts/J10-wrksht.md

 You can download the code as a zip file [here](./debugging_1.zip).
 Unzip it into its own folder.

-This codebase originally passed all the included unit tests, but I have seeded it with a fault that causes it to fail two unit tests.
-Your goal is to **use debug print statements to find this fault**, and then fix it, working backwards from what is mismatched in the unit tests.
+This codebase originally passed all the included unit tests, but I have seeded it with a fault that causes it to fail one unit test.
+Your goal is to **use debug print statements to find this fault**, and then fix it, working backwards from what is mismatched in the unit test.
 Note that this is a moderately difficult problem, and you should spend some time first understanding what went wrong in the unit tests, before trying to fix the code.

 ## Grading